HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ### Installation and discoverability properties

 A web app manifest file can contain data that is useful in describing of the application.
 These properties can be used by stores or other distribution mechanisms to promote the application.
-An increased growth of [rich browser-based installation dialogs](https://developer.chrome.com/blog/richer-pwa-installation/) is also utilizing these fields more prominently.
+An increased growth of <a hreflang="en" href="https://developer.chrome.com/blog/richer-pwa-installation/">rich browser-based installation dialogs</a> is also utilizing these fields more prominently.
 Relevant fields, which can be found as part of the Application Information supplement to the Manifest file are listed below:

 * `description`: This property exists in 36% of desktop and 34% of mobile web app manifests.
 The description is important since it explains what the application does.
 It’s commonly used to provide information about the app for a store.
 Currently around a third of installable PWAs would offer this information.
 * `screenshots`: This property provides the URLs of one or more screenshots for use  in app stores and in-browser install prompts.
 PWAs with manifests that take advantage of this feature total 1.12% for desktop and 1.19% for mobiles devices.